The AMR Scenario

 What is a Component?

-A component is a unit of organization consisting of a reusable set of artifacts such as requirements, tests, designs and source code.
+A component is a unit of organization consisting of a reusable set of artifacts such as requirements, tests, designs, and source code.
 The Automated Meter Reader (AMR) teams are using components to organize the lifecycle artifacts under development.
-The teams have defined components both at the system/product level, and at each subsystem level.
-Separate components are used to manage requirements, tests, designs and source code at each level.
+The teams have defined components both at the system/product level and at each subsystem level.
+Separate components are used to manage requirements, tests, designs, and source code at each level.

-What are Configurations, Streams and Baselines?
+What are Configurations, Streams, and Baselines?

-As a configuration is a set of specific artifacts versions of a component, the use of two configurations for AMR system requirements will greatly help in managing variability of artifacts across the US and UK markets.
-In two such configurations common requirements will have the same artifact version but specific requirement for the UK configuration will have a different version as compared to the US configuration.
+As a configuration is a set of specific artifacts versions of a component, the use of two configurations for AMR system requirements will greatly help in managing the variability of artifacts across the US and UK markets.
+In two such configurations, common requirements will have the same artifact version but a specific requirement for the UK configuration will have a different version as compared to the US configuration.

 The AMR teams are using several streams to manage variability across the product line.
-Streams are branched for the Manual, Mobile and Grid products.
+Streams are branched for the Manual, Mobile, and Grid products.
 Streams are also used to manage variability across regional market US and UK products.
 The stream diagram below shows a conceptual view of the configuration dependencies.

 What is a global configuration?

 The AMR teams are using global configurations to organize the components for the system level.
 This enables the system requirements, design models, tests and source code to be managed as a single global configuration.
 You will use the IBM Rational Configuration Management application to create an AMR Mobile UK global configuration that assembles the requirements and test streams for Mobile UK you created in the previous part.
-The Automated Meter Reader (AMR) platform teams are using individual global configurations to develop and deliver the Meter Reader, Meter Interface and AMR Server subsystems.
+The Automated Meter Reader (AMR) platform teams are using individual global configurations to develop and deliver the Meter Reader, Meter Interface, and AMR Server subsystems.